 Should You Use Passion Flower for Anxiety?

 While passion flower is believed to be effective in the short term, its long term effects have yet to be established, and very few controlled studies have shown any substantial results.
 There is a chance that passionflower's effect on anxiety is either very mild or a placebo, but many people do use it today with varying degrees of success.

-If you do intend to use passion flower as a treatment for your anxiety, pay attention to the dosage to avoid any harmful effects from the harmala alkaloids, and bear in mind that your motor skills may be impaired by higher doses.
+If you do intend to use passion flower as a treatment for your anxiety, pay attention to the dosage to avoid any harmful effects from the harmala alkaloids.
+Also, bear in mind that your motor skills may be impaired by higher doses.
 Dizziness, confusion and lack of muscle coordination have been noted as possible side effects.